-The Notes are to be issued under an indenture (the "Indenture"), to be dated as of the Original Issue Date, among the Company, the Subsidiary Guarantors and Citicorp International Limited, as trustee (the "Trustee").
+The Original Notes were issued under an indenture (the "Indenture"), dated as of the Original Issue Date, among the Company, the Subsidiary Guarantors and Citicorp International Limited, as trustee (the "Trustee").
+The Further Notes offered hereby constitute Additional Notes under the Indenture, will be consolidated and form a single series with the Original Notes, and are identical in all respects to the Original Notes, except for the issue date, issue price and certain temporary securities law transfer restrictions.

 The following is a summary of certain provisions of the Indenture, the Notes, the Subsidiary Guarantees, the JV Subsidiary Guarantees (if any) and the Intercreditor Agreement.
 This summary does not purport to be complete and is subject to and qualified in its entirety by reference to all of the provisions of the Indenture, the Notes, the Subsidiary Guarantees, the JV Subsidiary Guarantees (if any) and the Intercreditor Agreement.
 It does not restate those agreements in their entirety.
 Whenever particular sections or defined terms of the Indenture not otherwise defined herein are referred to, such sections or defined terms are incorporated herein by reference.
-Copies of the Indenture will be available on or after the Original Issue Date at the corporate trust office of the Trustee at 39/F, Champion Tower, 3 Garden Road, Central, Hong Kong.
+Copies of the Indenture are available at the corporate trust office of the Trustee at 39/F, Champion Tower, 3 Garden Road, Central, Hong Kong.

 Citibank, N.A., an affiliate of the Trustee, acts as the Shared Security Agent.
-Citicorp International Limited acts as the trustee for the 2014 Notes (the "2014 Notes Trustee") and the trustee for the 2015 Notes (the "2015 Notes Trustee").
+Citicorp International Limited acts as the trustee for the 2015 Notes (the "2015 Notes Trustee"), the trustee for the 2017 Notes (the "2017 Notes Trustee") and the trustee for the January 2018 Notes (the "January 2018 Trustee").